tzcnt/TooManyCooks/README.md

 ### Configuration
 TooManyCooks supports the following configuration parameters, supplied as preprocessor definitions:
-- `TMC_USE_HWLOC` (default `OFF`) enables hwloc integration, allowing TMC to automatically create optimized thread layouts and work-stealing groups.
+- `TMC_USE_HWLOC` (default unset) enables hwloc integration, allowing TMC to automatically create optimized thread layouts and work-stealing groups.
 This requires that you add the directory containing `hwloc.h` to your include path, and the `hwloc` library path to you your linker path.
 It is highly recommended to use this.
 - `TMC_PRIORITY_COUNT=` (default unset) allows you to set the number of priority levels at compile-time, rather than at runtime.
 The main use case for this is to set the value to 1, which will remove all priority-specific code, making things slightly faster.
 - `TMC_WORK_ITEM=` (default `CORO`) controls the type used to store work items in the work stealing queue.
 Any type can store both a coroutine or a functor, but the performance characteristics are different.
 There are 4 options: